alexfernandez/alexfernandez.github.io/2021/api-first.md

 This supply chain can evidently fail: any provider can go broke or leave us up and dry, just as in any other industry.
-This fear should not paralize us:
+This possibility should not paralize us:
-Citroën doesn't start manufacturing safety belts or the electronic in their cars because it fears that any of their providers can fail or disappear;
+Citroën doesn't start manufacturing safety belts or electronics for their cars because it fears that any of their providers can fail or disappear;
 instead they keep alternatives ready should anything unexpected happen.
 For those who are not lucky enough to count with infinite means,